Airport security screening

 Screening Officers are trained to use common sense and courtesy when screening persons carrying or wearing objects of sensitive, religious or cultural significance.
 When you enter the screening checkpoint, notify the Screening Officer that you are carrying articles that have special religious, cultural or ceremonial significance.
 All such items will be subjected to individual screening.

 Please note that certain items are not permitted through the pre-board screening checkpoint (e.g. religious knives, swords, etc.) because they are sharp objects.
-Any item that may not be allowed past the pre-board screening checkpoint should be packed in your checked baggage, unless specified in the list of permitted and non-permitted items.
+Any item that may not be allowed past the pre-board screening checkpoint should be packed in your checked baggage.
+Please visit the CATSA Security Screening - Breeze Through page.

 If you wear a head covering (or turban) as part of your religious beliefs, you will undergo security screening while wearing your head covering.
 To speed up the screening process you should remove any metal objects from your head covering before you go through the screening checkpoint.